Paulsky/tax-switch/README.md

 ### Themes

 - GeneratePress
+- Blocksy
+- Thrive

 ### Plugins

+- WooCommerce Product Table Lite (+ PRO)
+- Tiered Pricing Table for WooCommerce (+ Premium)
 - Measurement Price Calculator for WooCommerce
-- Tiered Pricing Table for WooCommerce (single product page)
+- Discount Rules for WooCommerce
-- WooCommerce Product Table Lite / PRO
+- YITH WooCommerce Product Add-Ons (+ & Extra Options Premium)
+- JetEngine Listing Grid (Elementor)
+- Product Add-Ons for WooCommerce
+- B2BKing – Ultimate WooCommerce Wholesale and B2B Solution (+ Premium)

 If you encounter any conflicts with other themes or plugins, please report them by opening an issue or through our website.